DIY Guitar mounting wall hooks and other inexpensive alternatives

 Since the dowel is round I had to cut a slice off one side to achieve a flat surface to make it wall mountable.

-Having only a hand saw this was a challenge.
-I used my workmate as a vice and did my best.
+Having only a hand saw, this was a challenge.
+I used my Black and Decker workmate as a vise and did my best.
 Next time I’ll have the store do the cuts.
-I was too lazy to use my drill press so the pilot holes were a bit off.
+I was too lazy to use my drill press so the pilot holes were a bit off also.

 When drilling holes, always start small and gradually increase your bit size.
 The final hole for the mounting hook was 5/16th ”